andy4thehuynh/andy4thehuynh.github.io/content/blog/to-wq-or-x-that-is-the-question.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Vim"]
 date = "2016-08-28T12:24:48-08:00"
-title = "Save Vim Keystrokes when Saving"
+title = "To :wq or :x, that is the question" description = "Save Vim Keystrokes when Saving" type = "post"
 +++

 If your workflow consists of using Vim and commiting code with Github, you'll often see **THIS** screen: